What types of accommodations are exempted from this tax?

 The City of Ottawa has authorized the Ottawa Gatineau Hotel Association (OGHA) to collect the tax on their behalf and to administer the transition of the funds to Ottawa Tourism for the purposes of promoting and growing the tourism industry in Ottawa.

-The remittance process will include a monthly remittance form which is available on the OGHA website and payments will be made through EMT or by cheque.
-Submissions and payment will be due within 30 days of the previous month.
-For smaller establishments a request can be made to OGHA to remit quarterly.
+The remittance process will include a monthly remittance form which is available on the OGHA website and payments can be made through EMT, EFT, Online Bank Bill Payment or by cheque.
+Submissions and payment are due within 30 days of the previous month.
+For smaller establishments, a request can be made to the City of Ottawa to remit quarterly.

 Is there an auditing process to verify monthly submissions?

 Both the City of Ottawa and OGHA will routinely select submissions for audit.
 The verification process will include a 3rd party auditor assigned by, and paid for by the respective governing authority.

 Are future bookings that were prepaid prior to the enactment of the by-law exempt from the Municipal Accommodation Tax?